Peerless, Montana

 Peerless is an unincorporated community in Daniels County, Montana, United States.
 Peerless is 19 mi west of Scobey.
 The community has a post office with ZIP code 59253.

 The post office opened under the name Tande in 1914.
 In 1925 when the Great Northern Railway extended its branch line west from Scobey the town moved to be closer to the railroad.
 At this time it was renamed Peerless, named for Schlitz-Peerless beer.

 Demographics

+Media

+The Daniels County Leader is the local newspaper.
+They publish both print and online news editions.